Twisting Hill-country Road To Get A Major Upgrade

 NPDC will be digging out and rebuilding the road over Purangi Saddle, inland from Inglewood, this summer.

 “We’ve been talking with the Tarata community for a while about the best way to fix and maintain the road, including whether to revert this section of Tarata Road to loose metal.
-However, it was agreed that rebuilding and resealing the road was the better option and we’re now at the point where we can begin on the Purangi Saddle section,” says NPDC Manager Infrastructure Projects Rui Leitão.
+We’re now at the point where we can begin on the Purangi Saddle section,” says NPDC Manager Infrastructure Projects Rui Leitão.

 “In the last two seasons we’ve been widening some corners on the saddle by cutting into the cliff faces.
 Once this rebuilding work is finished, drivers will be able to cross the saddle on a road that’s wider, safer and much more resilient than it is now.”